stackified/xktradingfloor/README.md

 - `search` (string) - Search in title, excerpt, content
 - `featured` (boolean) - Filter featured posts (pass 'true' as string)

 **Note:** The `slug` field exists in the blog model but is currently commented out.
-The `getBlogBySlug` controller method exists but requires the slug field to be enabled in the model.
+The `getBlogBySlug` controller method exists in `blog.controller.js` but the route is not connected in `backend/routes/api/public/blog.routes.js`.
+To enable slug functionality, uncomment the slug field in the model and add the route.

 ### Admin Company Endpoints